eldipa/book-of-gehn/_posts/2019-10-04-Index-of-Coincidence.md

 But if the substrings are not *aligned* we may think, incorrectly, that two strings does not have nothing in common.

-{% marginfigure '' 'assets/icoincidences/align3.png' 'Two strings, the second shifted 6 positions to the left, have 2 coincidences.' %}
+{% marginfigure '' 'assets/icoincidences/align3.png' 'Two strings, the second shifted 6 positions to the left, have 3 coincidences too.' %}

 So we define the Count of Coincidences $$C(s_1,s_2)$$ between two strings as how many columns have the same letter for *every* possible alignment.

 It's more simple than it looks.

+### Count for Every Possible Alignment

 Pick the first ``e`` of the first string.
 It will have a coincidence with every possible ``e`` in the second string.